-- After that, the selected drivers will not be automatically updated by Windows.
+- The selected drivers will no longer be automatically updated by Windows.

 devmgmt.msc